- Solicitors For Business

 - A person who was living with the deceased as husband or wife for at least two years prior to the death

-- A parent or other dependant of the deceased
+- A parent or other dependent of the deceased

 - A person who was treated by the deceased as his or her parent

-- A child or other dependant of the deceased
+- A child or other dependent of the deceased

 We understand that while nothing can repair the emotional pain of losing a loved one, compensation can help to ease financial issues, especially if the main breadwinner in a family has been sadly lost.

-In most cases of death, a GP or hospital doctor will issue a Medical Certificate of the Cause of Death, which is sent to the Registrar of Births and Deaths who will then issue a Death Certificate.
+In most cases of death, a GP or hospital doctor will issue a medical certificate of the cause of death, which is sent to the registrar of births and deaths who will then issue a death certificate.
+However, in some cases, the body may be referred to a coroner.
+This might happen if the death:

 - Followed an accident or injury